List of Ice Age characters: Carl and Frank

 Carl and Frank are an Embolotherium and a Brontops respectively.
 Carl had thick lips and a thick horn, while Frank had more pointed lips and a thinner horn.
-They referred to Sid as an overgrown weasel, and soughtto kill him for his mischiefs, such as eating the last dandelion of the season, and entering their mud bath uninvited.
+They referred to Sid as an overgrown weasel, and sought to kill him for his mischiefs, such as eating the last dandelion of the season, and entering their mud bath uninvited.

 Jennifer and Rachel

-Jennifer and Rachel are two Megalonyx from the first film.
+Jennifer and Rachel are two ground sloth from the first film.

 The two were shown being sweet-talked by Sid to impress them while he had the baby Roshan in tow.
 Jennifer admitted that she found some of Sid's qualities to be most attractive, and when Sid left, the two spoke to each other on how, despite his lack of good looks, he was a family-type.

 Sylvia

-Sylvia is a female Megalonyx who was cut from the first film, but can be found in the deleted scenes of the 2-Disc DVD release as well as the film-to-book adaptation.
+Sylvia is a female ground sloth who was cut from the first film, but can be found in the deleted scenes of the 2-Disc DVD release as well as the film-to-book adaptation.

 Sylvia was cut from the movie fairly late.
 Most of her scenes were completely animated and rendered, and she was seen in the first few trailers of the movie as well as the initial posters.